linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 # 23.4 Swaps

 Swaps are multiperiod extensions of forward contracts.
 For example, rather than agreeing to exchange British pounds for U.S. dollars at an agreed-upon forward price at one single date, a foreign exchange swap would call for an exchange of currencies on several future dates.
-The parties might exchange  $1.3 million for$ 1 million in each of the next five years.
-Similarly, interest rate swaps call for the exchange of a series of cash flows proportional to a given interest rate for a corresponding series of cash flows proportional to a floating interest rate. $^{6}$  One party might receive a variable cash flow equal to  $1 million times a short-term interest rate and pay$ 1 million times a fixed interest rate of 5\% for each of the next seven years.
+The parties might exchange  \$1.3 million for\$ 1 million in each of the next five years.
+Similarly, interest rate swaps call for the exchange of a series of cash flows proportional to a given interest rate for a corresponding series of cash flows proportional to a floating interest rate. $^{6}$  One party might receive a variable cash flow equal to  \$1 million times a short-term interest rate and pay\$ 1 million times a fixed interest rate of 5\% for each of the next seven years.

 The swap market is a huge component of the derivatives market, with more than 400 trillion in interest rate and exchange rate swap agreements outstanding.
 We can illustrate how these contracts work using the following example.

 # Example 23.6 Interest Rate Swap

-Consider the manager of a large portfolio that currently includes  $100 million par value of long-term bonds paying an average coupon rate of 7\%$ .
+Consider the manager of a large portfolio that currently includes  \$100 million par value of long-term bonds paying an average coupon rate of 7\%$ .
 The manager believes interest rates are about to rise.
 As a result, he would like to sell the bonds and replace them with either short-term or floating-rate issues.
 However, it would be exceedingly expensive in terms of transaction costs to replace the portfolio every time the forecast for interest rates is updated.
 A cheaper and more flexible approach is to "swap" the 7 million a year in interest income the portfolio currently generates for an amount of money tied to the short-term interest rate.
 That way, if rates do rise, so will interest income.

 A swap dealer might advertise its willingness to exchange, or "swap," a cash flow based on the LIBOR or SOFR rate for one based on a fixed rate of  $7\%$ .
 Until recently, LIBOR (the London Interbank Offer Rate) was by far the most common short-term rate used in the swaps market.
 However, as detailed in Chapter 2, LIBOR is currently being phased out, and U.S. dollar-denominated interest-rate swaps are increasingly pegged to SOFR (the secured overnight financing rate) based on overnight repurchase agreements.
 We therefore will use SOFR as our benchmark short-term rate.